As we move into the back end of the year and set ourselves up for the festive season. It is always interesting to plan and build into the New Year.

 I remember a client some years ago being reluctant to jump into a stock, because the price on the chart was near the top of his monitor, and therefore had very little room to move higher!!
 True story – but that aside, prices have been driven higher by one major factor – that of buyers driving the market North.
 With SMSF money also flowing into the market, what is your outlook for 2014?
 Lower rates, a renewed optimism with a majority government in Canberra and the case becomes even stronger.

 Markets, like life, reward action takers.
-Gaining the confidence to take that first step can often be the challenge.
-For many it is a difficult decision, but for sure, that after that first step is taken, momentum will kick in and keep you going.
+Gaining the confidence to take that first step can often be a challenge.
+For many it is a difficult decision.
+But for sure, that after that first step is taken, momentum will kick in and keep you going.
 Never was a better truism created than the quote “a journey of a thousand miles begins with the first step” the rest is simply momentum.

 Need some help taking that first step?
 Then click here and let us help you.